-Ms. Weiswasser is recognized for her work as a “Leading Lawyer” in the area of patent litigation by Chambers USA.
+Ms. Weiswasser has been recognized yearly since 2011 for her work as a “Leading Lawyer” in the area of patent litigation by Chambers USA.
 The 2014 Chambers USA guide states, “Clients appreciate that she ‘is able to manage the big picture and handle the small details simultaneously.’”
 Chambers USA 2013 states: “Elizabeth Weiswasser continues to impress with her superb work as a patent litigator concentrating on biologics and pharmaceuticals.”
 Chambers USA 2012 said: “In the words of clients, Elizabeth Weiswasser ‘inspires confidence.’
 She is praised for her ‘strong background in molecular biology and the life sciences, which allows her to communicate effectively with scientists and medical professionals and explain scientific concepts to non-scientists.’”
-Ms. Weiswasser was named one of the "Top 250 Women in IP" by Managing Intellectual Property and included in the publication's list of "IP Stars" for 2013, and was selected by Law360 as one of only five “MVPs” for 2012 in the category of Life Sciences.
+Ms. Weiswasser was named one of the "Top 250 Women in IP" by Managing Intellectual Property and included in the publication's list of "IP Stars" for 2013 and 2014, and was selected by Law360 as one of only five “MVPs” for 2012 in the category of Life Sciences.
 She was also recommended for patent litigation in New York by IAM Patent 1000 2012-2013.
 In 2012, Ms. Weiswasser was named “Up & Coming Intellectual Property Lawyer of the Year” by Chambers USA Women in Law and was shortlisted for the same award in 2013.
 Ms. Weiswasser was also recognized by Legal 500 US 2013 for her work in life sciences.

 Ms. Weiswasser is an Adjunct Professor of Law at New York University Law School, where she co-teaches Biotechnology Patent Law, and she is also a frequent lecturer and writer on intellectual property related issues in the life sciences and related sectors.